MatricksDeCoder/supply_chain/README.md

 ## 🔧 Project Diagram: - How it works
 ![Project Diagram/Workflow](https://i.gyazo.com/45e7658e882387f740d3a7d61fe34c3a.png)

+When you create an asset you can track it at page e.g http://localhost:3000/?address=0xCb7f003890B4aeDaEDC2d1478731F7812Fd84c6A
+You can share asset, or send asset to another party who is the new custodian and can receive the asset.

 ### Technology Stack and Tools

 * [Node Version Manager](https://heynode.com/tutorial/install-nodejs-locally-nvm) - node version manager